haxordx/challenges/README.md

 You can earn up to 50 points per challenge!

-# How to Earn Points
+# How it works

+Everything takes place right here in GitHub.
+You can see a list of challenges below.
+Each challenge will include it's own time estimate and goal.

+Try to complete the challenge objective.
+As you complete the challenge, you can file any feedback or bugs you find as issues in the challenge repo.
+Once you complete the challenge, you can make a pull request adding yourself to the leaderboard!

+## Earning points

 Everyone is welcome to participate in our challenges.
 There are two ways to earn points in a Haxor Challenge.

 ## How we score

-We use screen recorings to validate your submissions.
+In order to earn points for an issue or pull, you'll need to attach a screen recording.
+Screen recordings serve two purposes, they help maintainers understand the context of your feedback and they help our moderators validate you submissions.

 You can use any tool to record and share clips.
 We recommend Replayable, our own screen recorder we built to be the fastest and most seamless way to share what happened on your screen.

-> Replayable isn't a normal screen recorder, it's a desktop replay buffer that ensures you never miss a bug.
-Replayable makes it simple to add context without ruining your flow.
-Check out the Chrome Extension for GitHub and the CLI.
+> Replayable makes it simple to add context to bugs and pull requests without ruining your flow.
+Instead of spending time trying to reproduce a bug in a new screencast, Replayable lets you add footage from when you encountered it the first time.
+It works full pull requests and demos too!
+Check out our CLI and Chrome Extension for GitHub and Jira.

-In order to earn points for your submission, it must contain a Replayable replay or screencast.
+In order to earn points for your submission, it must contain a 30-second or longer screencast demoing the bug, feedback, or feature.

-## Feedback (10 points, 30 points max per challenge)
+### Feedback (10 points, 30 points max per challenge)

 Giving feedback to maintainers is the whole point of Haxor.
 It's as easy as opening a GitHub issue against the Haxor challenge repo.
-You can file feedback for anything that you feel is "friction" to completing your task:
+You can file feedback for anything that you feel is "friction" to completing your task
 - Things you expected to work that didn't
 - Confusing or outdated instructions
 - Spelling and syntax errors in documentation and code samples